top of page

 Giant

-(Female or male) Voiceover.
+Voiceover role.
 The Giant is a vengeful 'monster' seeking restitution for the murder of her husband.
-Loud, angry, offstage voice only.

 Steward